-Grandma's Valentine Day dessert recipes are perfect for making homemade cakes, cookies, and hand-dipped chocolates for serving at your party, or for edible Valentine gift giving.
-Everybody will love them!
+Grandma's favorite Valentine Day dessert recipes are perfect for making homemade cakes, cookies, and hand-dipped chocolates for serving at your next party, or for edible Valentine gift giving.
+Everybody will love these delicious candy treats!

 You will also find a collection of vintage Valentine party ice breaker games you can download, and a DIY Valentine Mailbox table decoration that's easy to make.
 Everything you'll need to enjoy an old fashioned Valentine Day party.

 Both saints were named Valentine, and both were recorded as being beheaded on February 14th, about A.D.
 269, during the persecution of the Roman Emperor Claudius II.

-It is said that one of these men, a parish priest, was executed for secretly marrying young couples in defiance of the emperor's edict that young, single men destined for the army not marry.
+It is said that one of these men, a humble parish priest, was executed for secretly marrying young couples in defiance of the emperor's edict that young, single men destined for the army not marry.

-There is evidence that St. Valentine's Day was first celebrated in England in the 1400s.
-It's on record that the first Valentine card was sent by a Frenchman named Charles, the Duke of Orleans.
+It's thought that Valentine's Day was first celebrated in England in the 1400s.
+It's on record that the first Valentine greeting was sent by a Frenchman named Charles, the Duke of Orleans (1394-1465).

-The Duke was imprisoned in the Tower of London after the Battle of Agincourt in 1415, and he sent his wife an affectionate letter in rhyming verse from his prison cell.
+Charles was captured and imprisoned in the Tower of London after the Battle of Agincourt in 1415, and that same year he sent his wife Bonne of Armagnac an affectionate letter in rhyming verse from his prison cell.
 His plaintive poem ends, "I am already sick of love, My very gentle Valentine."